ksafranski/twitter-stream-aggregator/README.md

 - `test`: runs all linting and coverage
 - `test:watch`: continuously runs (and reruns) test suite
 - `bundle`: bundles the client app with webpack
-- `dev`: runs service with hot module reloading
+- `dev`: runs service with hot module reloading (exposes client)
-- `up`: starts the service
+- `up`: starts the service (exposes client)

+## User Interface

+The application exposes a React client interface on `http://localhost:8080`.
+The application will always attempt a `bundle` operation on start, so please wait until Webpack sends a success message to the console.

 ## Notes